-Our results are shown in Figure~\ref{fig:electricity}, and are summarized in Table~\ref{tab:electricity}.
-On the original data set, we see that the unweighted method CP+LS shows some undercoverage, while both nex-CP+LS and nex-CP+WLS achieve nearly the desired $90\%$ coverage level.
-In particular, CP+LS shows undercoverage during a long range of time around the middle of the duration of the experiment, and then recovers, showing the effects of distribution drift in this data set---it may be the case that the response \texttt{transfer} is more noisy during the middle of the time range, and becomes less variable towards the end.
+Our results are shown in Figure~\ref{fig:electricity}, and summarized in Table~\ref{tab:electricity}.
+On the original data set, we see that the unweighted method CP+LS shows some undercoverage, while both NexCP+LS and NexCP+WLS achieve nearly the desired $90\%$ coverage level.
+In particular, CP+LS shows undercoverage during a long range of time around the middle of the duration of the experiment, and then recovers, showing the effects of distribution drift in this data set---this occurs as the response variable \texttt{transfer} is more noisy during the middle of the time range, as compared to the beginning and end of the time range.
 On the permuted data set, on the other hand, all three methods show coverage that is close to $90\%$ throughout the time range, which is expected since the permuted data set is exchangeable.